f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--texture-emissive=<texture file>` (_path_)

 Set the texture file to control the emitted light of the object.
-Please note this will be multiplied with the emissive factor.
+F3D multiplies this texture with the emissive factor.
 Must be in sRGB color space.
 Model-specified by default.
-An empty path can be set to remove the model-specified texture.
+Set an empty path to remove the model-specified texture.

 #### compare